j0ono0/pinout/README.md

 # >>> sample_hardware_board.png duplicated.
 # >>> sample_styles.css duplicated.
 ```
-*Spoiler Alert*: 'sample_diagram.py' is a completed script that duplicated the code in this guide.
+*Spoiler Alert*: 'sample_diagram.py' is a completed script that duplicates the code in this guide.

 ### Starting a pinout diagram